-Workshops are an important component of the writing process; they give you the opportunity to get valuable feedback from your peers.
-Bring 3 copies of your essay, in rough draft, on each workshop date as listed on the class schedule.
+Workshops are an important component of the writing process; they give you the opportunity to get valuable feedback from your peers and your instructor.
+Bring 3 copies of your essay (a completed rough draft), on each workshop date as listed on the class schedule.
 You must turn in all workshop materials with the final copy of the essay.
 If you miss a workshop, your essay will be graded down one full letter grade.